smitelli/cosmodoc/src/content/topics/assembly-drawing-functions/index.md

 Within the outer loop, the `localsrc` pointer is set up to point to the position 16,000 bytes _before_ the provided `src` pointer.
 This is again a quirk of the way {{< lookup/cref DrawMapRegion >}} calls this procedure: It takes the value from the map data, adds it as an offset to {{< lookup/cref maskedTileData >}}'s address, and that is the value passed in `src`.
 The caller doesn't consider that the [map file format]({{< relref "map-format#masked-tiles" >}}) uses 16,000 as a split point to differentiate solid tiles from masked tiles, so that offset correction has to be done here.

-{{< note >}}This behavior can be quite dangerous if the caller is not expecting it.
-If the intention is to use the 0th byte of a memory area as the tile source, the caller must use an offset of 16,000 to access it.{{< /note >}}
+{{% note %}}This behavior can be quite dangerous if the caller is not expecting it.
+If the intention is to use the 0th byte of a memory area as the tile source, the caller must use an offset of 16,000 to access it.{{% /note %}}

 ```c
     EGA_MODE_LATCHED_WRITE();